mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/mvc/2022-12-12-spring-mvc-with-gulp-and-webpack.md

 Re-run the project and open the home page, you can see the log statement "Alpine works !!"

-As a final note, because you now have node_modules directory, IntelliJ will try to create an index anything in the node_modules.
+As a final note, because you now have **node_modules & node** directories, IntelliJ will try to create an index anything for these files(to be able search you queries quickly).
 If you want to disable this:

 - Open Project Structure -> Modules
 - Mark node and node_modules as **excluded folders**